milahu/parse-helptext/README.md

 return one of

 - json
-- argument parser for bash
+- argument parser for bash.
+  useful to write program wrappers in bash: modify arguments, run the program in a sandbox (bubblewrap), run code before and after the program, trap exit to handle program crashes,
+  ...